norsig/vpn-ca-api/README.md

     $ curl http://localhost/vpn-cert-service/api.php/ca.crl

 # SELinux
-If you use SELinux on CentOS > 6 or Fedora >= 20 you need to set an SELinux
+If you use SELinux you need to set an SELinux boolean to allow PHP (running under Apache to execute `pkitool` for generating certificates:
-boolean:

     $ sudo setsebool -P httpd_unified 1

-Otherwise Apache will not be able to execute `pkitool` for generating certificates.

 # License
 Licensed under the Apache License, Version 2.0;